BitBoxSwiss/bitbox-wallet-app/README.md

 The Go library is compiled as a C library which exposes two functions only: one to set up the bridge, and one to invoke calls in the backend.

-Similarly to the Desktop variant, the Go library can be statically compiled and added to an Android Studio / XCode project.
-This is not part of this repo yet.
+Similarly to the Desktop variant, the Go library can be compiled and added to an Android Studio / XCode project.

 ## Build status